cfengine/documentation/welcome.markdown

 	* Services
 * Helps maintain that system over time.
 * Checks the system state at any given moment.
-* Ensure compliance with a desired system state.
+* Ensures compliance with a desired system state.
-* Propagate real-time modifications or updates across the system.
+* Propagates real-time modifications or updates across the system.

 ## How CFEngine Works ##